az-digitalag/dpp-extractor-plot/README.md

 Before you start, make sure to have your own respoitory in which you can make your changes.

-At this point there are two main approaches that can be taken; clone or submodule the template code.
+At this point you will want to clone the template code.
 Another option is to download a .zip of the repository and unzip it into your project; we will not be covering this approach.
 If you are using [GitHub](https://github.com) you can clone the [repository](https://github.com/az-digitalag/Drone-Processing-Pipeline.git) as a [template](https://help.github.com/en/articles/creating-a-repository-from-a-template).